cudoventures/cudos-noded-packager/README.md

 cudos-init-node.sh sentry-node
 ```

+#### The node is now configured

+The node now has the right network setuo information, and is configured as the desired node type.
+All that is left is to enable and start the service.

 ### Systemd Service

+The different operating system services on most modern Linux systems are managed by systemd, and this is also the case for the Cosmos node.
+The service configuration envokes the "**cosmovisor**" utility to select the right version of the daemon and to stop and start it as appropriate.

-The Cosmovisor daemon is run by the systemd service file [cosmovisor@.service](SOURCES/cosmovisor@.service)
+The Cosmovisor daemon service configuration can be found in the systemd service file [cosmovisor@.service](SOURCES/cosmovisor@.service)

-This is a parameterised service.
-The parameter it takes is the project name:
+This is done using a so called "parameterised service" in that the same service configuration file can be used across different contexts with the use of a parameter.
+The parameter in this case, is the project name:
 - cudos
 - osmosis
-- more to follow
+- (more to follow)

 For example, so see the status of the Osmosis daemon